Msalazar2/Msalazar2/README.md

 ---

 ### 👨‍💻 About Me :
-I am a Data Scientist 👨‍🔬  Born and raised in Cali 🌴
+Aspiring Data Scientist 👨‍🔬  Born and raised in Cali 🌴

 - I am a United States Army Veteran 🇺🇸
 - I am a huge soccer fanatic ⚽